JavaGT/wearetheuniversity.org/source/blog/2010/01/27/tertiary-portfolio-too-important-to-be-part-time.md

 to play in enriching our economy and our society.
-The government's goals to increase productivity and opportunities for young New Zealanders are linked to how well our tertiary education system performs."  </p>
+The government's goals to increase productivity and opportunities for young New Zealanders are linked to how well our tertiary education system performs."<p>

 <p>Mr Joyce
 faces challenging times as he picks up this portfolio –